5 facts about the Pidekso Wonogiri reservoir inaugurated by President Joko Widodo - ExBulletin

 The presence of the Pidekso reservoir also adds to the number of reservoirs in the regency of Wonogiri.
 For information, Wonogiri already has a sufficiently large reservoir and has become one of its icons, namely the Gajah Mungkur reservoir.

-What follows Kompas.com summarize 5 facts about the inaugurated Pidekso reservoir President Jokowi:
+What follows Kompas.com summarize 5 facts about the Pidekso Reservoir which was inaugurated by President Jokowi:

 1. Location of the Pidekso reservoir

-The Pidekso reservoir is located in the village of Pidekso, sub-district of Giriwoyo, Regency of Wonogiri, Central Java.
+Pidekso Reservoir is located in Pidekso Village, Giriwoyo District, Wonogiri Regency, Central Java.

-Read also: The Pidekso Wonogiri reservoir inaugurated by President Jokowi, this is the road to get there
+Read also : President Jokowi inaugurated the Pidekso Wonogiri Reservoir, this is the road to get there

 The distance to the Pidekso Reservoir from the center of Wonogiri Regency is approximately 52 kilometers (km) with a journey time of approximately 1.5 hours.